 The only not agreed aspect is the choice between Joint (Figure 1) or Separate ( Figure 2) filtering for Y and UV.

+In JVET plenary on 04/25, it was agreed to include by default the joint model, the split model will be included in EE1.